 b) Less Than Significant Impact.
-The proposed parcel map meets the minimum lot size requirement for the zoning district, and single family residential is an allowed use.
-The proposed subdivision, grading, and potential development of future residences would not cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
-Environmental effects of the proposed project are evaluated in other sections of this document.
+The proposed parcel map meets the minimum lot size requirement for the zoning district, and single family residential is an allowed use in the HS-d2 zoning district.
+The proposed subdivision, and potential development of future residences would not cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.